Ukrinform

 Ownership and governance

-Ukrinform’s operations are overseen by Government Decree No. 749 of 1997, which was subsequently amended in 2008 by Government Decree No. 631.
-The agency was established as a state-owned news agency, the legal successor of the Ukrainian National News Agency, which was previously the news agency of Ukraine and has since been liquidated.
+Ukrinform’s institutional framework is set out in Government Decree No. 749 of 1997, amended by Government Decree No. 631 of 2008.
+Under this legal regime, the agency was designated as a state-owned enterprise and the legal successor to the Ukrainian National News Agency, which has since been liquidated.

-The General Director of Ukrinform is selected by the government.
-The agency is managed by a board of directors, whose members are appointed by the General Director.
-Additionally, Ukrinform has a supervisory board, whose composition is approved by the government.
+The General Director of Ukrinform is appointed by the government, while the agency’s internal management is handled by a board of directors whose members are chosen by the General Director.
+A supervisory board, whose composition must be approved by the government, provides an additional layer of oversight.

 Source of funding and budget